-But once you get it, meeting your 150 weekly quotas is fairly straightforward and easy, especially with the help of the third-party labs.
+But once you get it, meeting your 150 weekly quotas is pretty straightforward, especially with the help of third-party labs.

 Although the heart rate monitor on the band appears to be very accurate, we could not locate tools that offer deeper insights such as resting heart rate, heart rate training zone or heart rate variability.
 It’s possible that they will introduce these features in the future since the device already has an advanced optical heart rate sensor.

 Not having a display on your fitness tracker is frankly a little weird at first!
-That’s especially true if you previously owned an Apple Watch, Garmin, or a Fitbit device.
+That’s especially true if you previously owned an Apple Watch, Garmin, or Fitbit device.

-Gone are all those constant texts, nags, and notifications (and on some devices, calls.)
-With the Halo (and the similar Whoop) you actually get the opportunity to focus on what really matters–your health and fitness goals.
+Gone are all those constant texts, nags, and notifications (and, on some devices, calls.)
+With the Halo (and the similar Whoop), you actually get the opportunity to focus on what really matters–your health and fitness goals.

 And if you really want that screen, Amazon introduced the Amazon Halo View, which offers a small touch color display.